RakhithJK/BishopFox-sliver-wiki/Armory.md

 ## Private Armories

 Sliver also supports self-hosted private armories, but I've not gotten around to testing & writing the documentation for these, so you'll have to read thru the source code to figure out how they work for now.
+I'll eventually update this documentation and release a reference implementation.